trilogy-libraries/trilogy/contrib/ruby/README.md

   the transcoding step up to the caller.
 * There is no `as` query option.
 Calling `Trilogy::Result#each` will yield an array of row values.
 If you want a hash you should use `Trilogy::Result#each_hash`.
+* When using raw sql with the execute method of active_record (`ActiveRecord::Base.connection.execute`), mysql2 returns a `Mysql2::Result` object whereas trilogy will return an `Activerecord::Result` object.
+  Though this doesn't cause any issues with the execution of the sql query, but if you are trying to use the result from the method you cannot do that exactly like you did with mysql2.